My Home and Alphabet Group ‘GMUBH’

 Click and watch the video.
 This video is to be viewed by the teachers before the activity to understand how to conduct the same during the class.

-Video: Role Play – Coming soon
+Video: My home is a happy place – Coming soon

 Refer to the ‘Activity’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.